Academic Consulting

 Investigative Research

 I call program directors to verify timelines and requirements.
 I research labor market trends and employability data.
 I find funding like Worker Retraining or Prior Learning Assessment.
-I look for program intersections and emerging fields most people never discover.
+I look for program intersections and emerging fields many people never discover.

 A Menu of Options